Child Care Affordability Resources

 • San Francisco’s Preschool for All (PFA) program provides tuition credit for 4-year-old San Francisco residents, regardless of family income, at participating licensed preschool programs.

 - – TK enrollment is part of the K-12th grade enrollment system.
-In the San Francisco Unified School District (SFUSD), the main application season for the upcoming school year usually runs from mid/late October to early January.
-Applications must be submitted in person by the child's parent/legal guardian.
-For details on other application requirements, visit the SFUSD How to Apply page.
+In the San Francisco Unified School District (SFUSD), the main application season for the upcoming school year usually runs from mid/late October to early February.
+Families currently have the option of submitting their application online.
+Visit Apply for SFUSD Schools to learn about the application process and requirements.

 The San Francisco Unified School District’s Early Education Department operates over thirty Early Education Schools across the city.
 The majority of the sites only serve children 2.9/3 years of age or older.
 While many of the centers have just subsidized spots, a few sites do offer a limited number of tuition-based (full-fee) – albeit still relatively affordable – spaces for subsidy-ineligible families.
 Although availability may vary by location, the Early Education Schools usually have wait lists.